mgba-emu/gbatek/index.md

   DSi.TCM Copy: 01FFC894h..01FFD8DBh (values 99 D5 20 5F ..) ""
   DSi.ARM7 ROM: 0000C6D0h..0000D717h (values 59 AA 56 8E ..)
 Blowfish/DSi-mode
   DSi.RAM Copy: 03FFC654h..03FFD69Bh (values 59 AA 56 8E ..) ""
+  DSi.Debug:    (stored in launcher) (values 69 63 52 05 ..)
+Blowfish/DSi-debug
 ```

 The DSi ROM sections are disabled after booting, but the RAM/TCM copies can be
-dumped (at least with some complex main memory hardware mods).
+dumped (eg. with some complex main memory hardware mods, or via unlaunch
+exploit).
+The DSi.Debug key is stored in launcher, and it's used when SCFG\_OP
+is nonzero (as so on debugging on hardware).